cpmpercussion/homepage/_posts/2016-07-10-concert-at-icad2016.md

 type: post
 published: true
 meta: {}
+description: "I joined the ANU Experimental Music Studio to perform several works at the International Conference on Auditory Display at the ANU School of Music last"
 ---

 I joined the ANU Experimental Music Studio to perform several works at the International Conference on Auditory Display at the ANU School of Music last week - here's some photos!